 As such, CPT coverage on nutrition is typically limited to the general digestion process, macronutrients and micronutrients, and general nutritional principles.

 Pretty well, actually.

-Not only does ACE cover the basic nutritional science information, they also include real-world skills that are key to nutrition but would not be covered in a standard nutrition class.
+Not only does ACE cover basic nutritional science information, but they also include real-world skills that are key to nutrition but would not be covered in a standard nutrition class.

 - Providing grocery store tours to show clients how to shop for healthier foods

 - Helping clients get great nutrition within their grocery budget